BioPack-team/retriever/docs/INSTALLATION.md

 pip install uv
 ```

-`uv` should handle Python versions for you-- Retriever requires Python ~3.12, but ~3.13 is recommended.
+`uv` should handle Python versions for you-- Retriever requires Python ~3.13.

 From here, you're ready to clone the workspace and get set up: